solacese/benchmark-testing-automation/README.md

 **These scripts allow you to**:

-**1**.
-Provision N number of SDKPerf nodes
+- Provision N number of SDKPerf nodes
-**2**.
-Provision N number of singleton Solace PS+ Software event broker nodes **3**.
-Configure SDKPerf commands
+- Provision N number of singleton Solace PS+ Software event broker nodes
+- Configure SDKPerf commands
-**4**.
-Execute your configured SDKPerf command on all your SDKPerf nodes **5**.
-Kill the SDKPerf processes on all your SDKPerf nodes **6**.
-Cleanup all the resources used in your test
+- Execute your configured SDKPerf command on all your SDKPerf nodes
+- Kill the SDKPerf processes on all your SDKPerf nodes
+- Cleanup all the resources used in your test

 SDKPerf is a tool for validating performance, checking configuration, and exploring features associated with your Solace PubSub+ event broker.
 You can download it [here](https://solace.com/downloads/#other-software), or read our documentation on it [here](https://docs.solace.com/SDKPerf/SDKPerf.htm#contentBody).

 **To tie Terraform and Ansible together, we do two things:**

-**1**.
-Run an Ansible playbook after the EC2 instance has been provisioned using Terraform's local_exec provisioner **2**.
-Generate an inventory list from our groups of AWS EC2 instances by formatting Terraform's output
+- Run an Ansible playbook after the EC2 instance has been provisioned using Terraform's local_exec provisioner
+- Generate an inventory list from our groups of AWS EC2 instances by formatting Terraform's output

 Step 1 lets us use Ansible to set up our EC2 instances.
-Step 2 lets us execute Ansible playbooks on the EC2 instances we create with Terraform.
+Step 2 lets us use Ansible to execute playbooks on the EC2 instances we create with Terraform.

 ## Getting Started